DGMonster/MBB/README.md

 - `/mbb reset all` – resets the MBB settings
 - `/mbb about` – shows addon version and credits
 - `/mbb patch` – shows patch compatibility status
+- `/mbb rescan` – rescans the minimap for missing buttons

 ---